+The Apache web server is configured via a text file called httpd.conf.
 The configuration below has to be accompanied by a configuration to create trust between the Apache server and the QVWS.
 This can, for example, be IP address filters.